Refereed Articles and Submissions

 Paxton, A.B., L.W.
 Revels, R.C.
 Rosemond, R. Gaesser, H.R.
 Lemoine, J.C.
 Taylor, and C.H.
 Peterson.
 In review.
 Convergence of fish community structure between a newly deployed and an established artificial reef along a five-month trajectory.

 R.C.
 Rosemond, A.B.
 Paxton, H.L.
 Lemoine, S.R.
 Fegley, and C.H.
 Peterson.
-In review.
-Fish use of reef structures and contiguous sand flats: implications for selecting minimum buffer zones between new artificial reefs and existing reefs.
+In revision.
+Fish use of reef structures and adjacent sand flats: implications for selecting minimum buffer zones between new artificial reefs and existing reefs.

 Paxton, A.B. and D.M.
 Smith.
 In revision.
-Underwater optical illusion doubled demersal fish use of artificial reef.
+Visual cues from an underwater illusion double relative abundance of highly reef-associated fishes on an artificial reef.

 Paxton.
 A.B., J.C.
 Taylor, D.P.
 Nowacek, J. Dale, E. Cole, C.M.
 Voss, and C.H.
 Peterson.
 2017.
 Seismic survey noise disrupted fish use of a temperate reef.
 Marine Policy 78: 68-73.
 DOI: 10.1016/j.marpol.2016.12.017.